nodiscc/toolbox/DOC/LINEAGEOS.md

 - Tap `Format Data` and confirm by swiping, return to the previous menu
 - Tap `Advanced Wipe`, then select the `Cache` and `System` partitions and confirm by swiping, return to the previous menu
 - Tap `Advanced` > `ADB Sideload` confirm by swiping
-- On you computer, begin transfering the LineageOS package by running:
+- On your computer, begin transfering the LineageOS package by running:

 ```bash
 adb sideload lineage-17.1-20210801-nightly-a5xelte-signed.zip